Non-governmental organization: Overhead

 Overhead is the amount of money spent on running an NGO, rather than on projects.
 It includes office expenses, salaries, and banking and bookkeeping costs.
 An NGO's percentage of its overall budget spent on overhead is often used to judge it; less than four percent is considered good.
 According to the World Association of Non-Governmental Organizations, more than 86 percent should be spent on programs (less than 20 percent on overhead).
 The Global Fund to Fight AIDS, Tuberculosis and Malaria has guidelines of five to seven percent overhead to receive funding; the World Bank typically allows 37 percent.
 A high percentage of overhead relative to total expenditures can make it more difficult to generate funds.
-High overhead costs may generate public criticism.
+High overhead costs may also generate public criticism.

 A sole focus on overhead, however, can be counterproductive.
 Research published by the Urban Institute and Stanford University's Center for Social Innovation have shown that rating agencies create incentives for NGOs to lower (and hide) overhead costs, which may reduce organizational effectiveness by starving organizations of infrastructure to deliver services.
 An alternative rating system would provide, in addition to financial data, a qualitative evaluation of an organization's transparency and governance: